kyma-project/community/guidelines/custom-resource-definitions.md

 Guidelines for other terms:

 - **spec:scope**: Scope must be either `namespaced` or `cluster`.
-By default, a custom resource definition is cluster-scoped and available in all projects.
+By default, a CustomResourceDefinition is cluster-scoped and available in all projects.
 The scope defined here is meant for the resources created using this CRD.

 ## Versioning